tlafortune/todolist/README.md

 This was my first time programming with Javascript so I learned alot building this website.
 Some of the concepts I learned was:

 - DOM Manipulation
+- Event Handling
+- Functions
+- Conditional Statements
+- Loops
+- Local Storage
+- Timeouts
+- CSS Transitions

+Overall, this project allowed me to get some exposure to Javascript.
+This allows me to continue advancing in the space of web development and learn more advanced technologies in the future.